LukeMathWalker/pavex/docs/guide/cookies/installation.md

 # Installation

-The machinery required to manipulate cookies is not included by default in the project scaffolded by `pavex new`.
+The cookie machinery is not included in the project scaffolded by `pavex new`.
 You need to go through a few steps to set it up.

 ## `CookieKit`